MariMax/components-example/README.md

 # components-example
-An example lib of reusable components
+An example library of reusable components